Immigration

 No-debt certificates should be recent.
 Get them close to the appointment so you reduce the chance of an officer asking for newer versions.

-Mistake: Assuming citizenship uncertainty means you should wait
+Mistake: assuming the citizenship change means you should do nothing

 These examples are based on common applicant patterns and reported experiences.
 They are not guarantees of how AIMA will handle your individual case.